No Longer Showing.

 Gallery hours are Tuesday-Friday, 12pm-6pm, Saturday, 11-6pm.

-Upcoming performances in association with "From Minimalism into Algorithm" include:
+Performances as part of "From Minimalism into Algorithm" include:

 Quicksand by Robert Ashley and Steve Paxton: January 28-30 and February 4-6 at 7pm